lotrekagency/djsuperadmin/README.md

 ]
 ```

-And import all the required js files in your footer
+And import all the required js files in the footer

 ```html
 {% load djsuperadmintag %}